 Bloody Hell

-Bloody Hell is an upmarket corporate thriller that blends global intrigue, high-stakes science, and a quietly devastating love story.
+Bloody Hell is a corporate thriller that blends global intrigue, high-stakes science, and a quietly devastating love story.

 Skyler Longview, CEO of Blackwell Pharmaceuticals, has built his career on one thing: mastering outcomes.
-But when his new wife, Mimi, is deliberately infected with a rare, fatal virus during their honeymoon in the African nation of Zavari, Skyler faces a crisis that exposes his limits.
+But when his new wife, Mimi, is deliberately infected with a rare, fatal virus during their African safari honeymoon, he faces a crisis that exposes his limits.

-With less than a year before the disease turns terminal, Skyler launches the largest global drug race in modern history.
-But the search for a cure quickly spirals into a labyrinth of hidden agendas, state cover-ups, and the moral cost of unchecked power—while Mimi’s body becomes the proving ground for a treatment that may come too late.
+With less than a year to save her, Skyler launches the largest global drug race in modern history.
+But the search for a cure quickly spirals into a labyrinth of hidden agendas, state cover-ups, and the moral cost of unchecked power, while Mimi’s body becomes the proving ground for a treatment that may come too late.

 Bloody Hell explores the limits of control, the price of ambition, and how far we’ll go to protect the people we love.

 While studying fiction with my longtime tutor, Martha Hughes, I set out to write my first short story.
-At the time, I was focused on adapting my first completed screenplay to what would become my debut novel—but Martha insisted.
+At the time, I was focused on adapting a screenplay to what would become my debut novel, but Martha insisted I pause and write a short story first.
 So I sat down, opened my laptop, and typed:

 “Skyler had always been a winner.
 He had experienced momentary setbacks and a few false starts but never the bitter seeds of defeat in all his forty years.”

 The story became “Turning Mimi,” about a pharmaceutical CEO whose wife contracts a fatal illness.
 The setup worked.
 Skyler worked.
-But halfway through, the plot veered spectacularly off course—a vampire appeared (it was 2007) and derailed the story entirely.
+But halfway through, the plot veered spectacularly off course—a vampire appeared and derailed the story entirely.

 But the vampire, of course, had to go.